-The NASA/ESA Hubble Space Telescope reveals the intricate, detailed beauty of Jupiter’s clouds in this new image taken on 27 June 2019, by Hubble’s Wide Field Camera 3, when the planet was 644 million kilometers from Earth.
+The NASA/ESA Hubble Space Telescope reveals the intricate, detailed beauty of Jupiter’s clouds in this new image taken on 27 June 2019, by Hubble’s Wide Field Camera 3, when the planet was 644 million kilometers (400 million miles) from Earth.
 It features the planet’s trademark Great Red Spot and a more intense color palette in the clouds swirling in the planet’s turbulent atmosphere than seen in previous years.

 Among the most striking features in the image are the rich colors of the clouds moving toward the Great Red Spot.
 This huge anticyclonic storm is roughly the diameter of Earth and is rolling counterclockwise between two bands of clouds that are moving in opposite directions toward it.

 As with previous images of Jupiter taken by Hubble, and other observations from telescopes on the ground, the new image confirms that the huge storm which has raged on Jupiter’s surface for at least 150 years continues to shrink.
 The reason for this is still unknown so Hubble will continue to observe Jupiter in the hope that scientists will be able to solve this stormy riddle.
 Much smaller storms appear on Jupiter as white or brown ovals that can last as little as a few hours or stretch on for centuries.

 The worm-shaped feature located south of the Great Red Spot is a cyclone, a vortex spinning in the opposite direction to that in which the Great Red Spot spins.
 Researchers have observed cyclones with a wide variety of different appearances across the planet.
 The two white oval features are anticyclones, similar to small versions of the Great Red Spot.